 MIX Biologically-inspired, Lighter-than-air, Instructional, Mechatronics Program (BLIMP)

-Over seven weeks, 18 students (six teams of three) will build their own bio-inspired blimps, gaining experience in mechanical systems, microcontrollers, computer vision, aircraft dynamics, and system integration, with the course culminating in a judged design competition.
+Over ten weeks, 18 students (six teams of three) will build their own bio-inspired blimps, gaining experience in mechanical systems, microcontrollers, computer vision, aircraft dynamics, and system integration, with the course culminating in a judged design competition.
 Blimps, known for their energy efficiency, collision resistance, and ability to operate safely near humans, serve as an ideal platform for robotics education.
 Students will learn vehicle dynamics, modeling, mechanism design, and control theory, while also exploring how body shape impacts aerodynamics and stability, and how bio-inspired wing designs enhance performance.
 A major focus is additive manufacturing, where students engage in material selection (balancing strength, weight, and cost-effectiveness), CAD modeling to generate 2D and 3D designs, and 3D printing using processes such as Fused Filament Fabrication (FFF) and Selective Laser Sintering (SLS), followed by post-processing for finishing and assembly.

 This interdisciplinary program emphasizes mechanical engineering while integrating electrical engineering and computer science, ultimately providing students with innovative skills and practical experience in robotics, autonomy, and advanced fabrication.